navintkr/audio-rag-structured-unstructured-data/README.md

 ### Frontend: enabling direct communication with AOAI Realtime API
 You can make the frontend skip the middle tier and talk to the websockets AOAI Realtime API directly, if you choose to do so.
 However note this'll stop RAG from happening, and will requiring exposing your API key in the frontend which is very insecure.
 DO NOT use this in production.
+You can use the dropdown to tweak between structured and unstructured data

 Just Pass some extra parameters to the `useRealtime` hook:
 ```typescript